 CRISPR is the "rival" to overcome

 When it comes to gene editing, CRISPR-Cas9 is the superstar.
 In recent years it has caused a sensation in the world of science.
 Has yielded a Nobel to those who have discovered it, and a formidable tool to those who use it.
 Thanks to CRISPR, researchers are able to easily alter DNA sequences.

 The merits of CRISPR?
 Many.
 It is more accurate than the techniques used previously.
 It has a wide variety of potential applications, including life-saving treatments for various diseases.
 But it has some important limitations.
 First, it may be difficult to provide CRISPR-Cas9 materials in large numbers, which remains a problem for studies and experiments.
 Second, the way the technique works can be toxic to cells, because the Cas9 enzyme (the molecular "scissors" of the gene editing tool responsible for cutting DNA strands) often cuts non-target sites as well.

 Gene editing with retrons

 CRISPR-Cas9 physically cuts the DNA to incorporate the mutant sequence into its genome during the repair process.
 Meanwhile, the retrons can introduce the mutant DNA strand into a replicating cell, so that the strand can be incorporated into the DNA of the daughter cells.
-In addition, the backtron sequences can act as "barcodes" or "nameplates", allowing scientists to modify the genome without damaging the native DNA and can be used to perform multiple experiments in one large mixture.
+In addition, the sequences of the backons can act as "barcodes" or "nameplates", allowing scientists to modify the genome without damaging the native DNA and can be used to perform multiple experiments in one large mixture.

 The results of the tests of the RRL